yenisbel/building_tower/README.md

-# Building Tower JS Game
+# Building Tower

-Welcome to the building_tower wiki! [check here](https://yenisbel.github.io/building_tower/)
+## Introduction
-* Building Tower is  a light version based on the Tower Bloxx Skyscraper puzzle.
+Building Tower is  a light version based on the Tower Bloxx Skyscraper puzzle, built in vanilla Javascript.

+## How It Works
+To see the most up to date version, please visit [the homepage](https://yenisbel.github.io/building_tower/).

+## Technologies Used
+* Languages – Vanilla Javascript, HTML5,CSS3
+* Hosting – Github Pages
+* Physics - Material JS library

 ## Game Rule
 The following are the default game rule: